kubernetes/website/content/en/docs/contribute/intermediate.md

     and click the **Fork** button.
 After a few seconds, you are redirected to the URL for your fork, which is `https://github.com/<github_username>/website`.

-2. In a terminal window, use `git clone` to clone the your fork.
+2. In a terminal window, use `git clone` to clone the your fork:

       ```bash
       git clone git@github.com/<github_username>/website